 Misreading the examination timetable

 It is your responsibility to ensure that you have an accurate understanding of the location, time and duration of all formal assessments.
-Take a look at our article Where is my personal exam timetable?
+Take a look at our article Support when registering for your exams & accessing your exam timetable.

 Paid employment or voluntary work